B.C. server who was fired after asking to be addressed by correct pronouns awarded $30K | CBC News

-B.C.
-Human Rights Tribunal found that Jessie Nelson was discriminated against because of their gender identity
+Human rights tribunal found Jessie Nelson was discriminated against because of their gender identity

-A former server at a Gibson's B.C. restaurant has been awarded $30,000 after a B.C.
-Human Rights Tribunal decision determined they were unfairly terminated for asking management and co-workers to call them by their proper pronouns.
+A former server at a Gibsons, B.C. restaurant has been awarded $30,000 after a B.C.
+Human Rights Tribunal decision found they were unfairly terminated for asking management and co-workers to call them by their proper pronouns.

-The decision, decided by Devyn Cousineau of the B.C.
-Human Rights Tribunal, found that Jessie Nelson, a non‐binary, gender fluid, transgender person who uses they/them pronouns, was terminated because of "how they responded to discrimination."
+The decision, by the tribunal's Devyn Cousineau, found that Jessie Nelson, a non‐binary, gender fluid, transgender person who uses they/them pronouns, was terminated because of "how they responded to discrimination" from their employer and a colleague.

-In 2019 Nelson was hired as a server at Buono Osteria, a Gibson's restaurant run by Michael Buono and Ryan Kingsberry.
+In 2019, Nelson was hired as a server at Buono Osteria, a restaurant run by Michael Buono and Ryan Kingsberry in Gibsons, on B.C.'s Sunshine Coast.
 The 42-page decision describes a work environment where some colleagues respected Nelson's pronouns, while others were unhappy when they raised issues about inclusion.

 The decision says bar manager Brian Gobelle was particularly hostile, repeatedly and persistently referring to Nelson with she/her pronouns and with gendered nicknames like "sweetheart," "honey," and "pinky" — a reference to their pink hair.